Exercise In The Morning

 Pack Healthy Snacks

 It’s only normal to get hungry between breakfast and lunch or lunch and knock off time, so having a quick in-between snack or two during your busy day will help keep your energy up.
 This does not mean taking a walk to the vending machine every five minutes for cold drinks and chocolate.
 Instead, stock up on easy non-perishable snacks that are high in protein, vitamins and fibre that will give your body the energy it needs to keep you going throughout the day.
+You can get your hands on a bunch of healthy goodies from Woolies.

 Keep A Big Bottle Of Water At Your Desk